 Samogho society is patrilineal in structure.
 This means that the lines of descent are traced through the fathers.
 Private property is inherited by the eldest son, while household property is passed to the younger brother of the father.
 Married sons attach their households to the household of their father.

 When a girl marries, the girl's family does not require a "bride-price," as families in other West African tribes do.
 Instead, the groom gives premarital gifts to the girl's family.
 The gifts are usually animals such as chickens or goats.
 Like many other tribes in West Africa, the men sometimes practice polygamy, or the marrying of several wives.

 Burkina Faso is rich in ethnic diversity, and the country's folklore reflects this.
 During national occasions, each region--including the Samogho region--is represented by its own folklore group.

-The Samogho are usually at odds with the Mossi tribe, who are located to the east of the Samogho.
+The Samogho are often at odds with the Mossi tribe, who are located to the east of the Samogho.
 Raids and retaliations occur often.
-The Mossi are usually the aggressors, while the Samogho continually try to make restitution.

 The great majority of the Samogho are Muslim; the others practice various ethnic religions.
 Those who are Muslim hold to the five essential "pillars" or duties of Islam, which include affirming that "there is no god but Allah and Mohammed is his prophet"; praying five times a day while facing Mecca; giving alms generously; fasting during Ramadan, the ninth month of the Muslim year; and making a pilgrimage to Mecca.